lilab-bcb/cirrocumulus/README.rst

    -  By default, no one is allowed to add datasets to your application.
    -  In Google Console, navigate to Data Store > Entities and click on your email address.
-Add the property ``importer`` of type boolean and set to true.
+Add the property ``importer`` of type boolean and set to ``true``.
-   -  Import datasets into your application.
+   -  Go back to https://PROJECT.appspot.com and import datasets.

 -  Read more about `App Engine`_, such as how you can limit spending.